MarcelDWill/uncle-marlon-prototype/README.md

   # Landing Page Design

   This is a code bundle for Landing Page Design.
-The original project is available at https://www.figma.com/design/3V6i5UyPH5WECnU4FZ14vQ/Landing-Page-Design.
+It was made as a protoype.
   ## Running the code

   Run `npm i` to install the dependencies.